10 Best Practices for Selling Aftermarket Products

 2. Know Your Products

 Make sure you know the features and benefits of the products your dealership sells so that you can tailor your presentation to each customer.
-It's essential to educate your customer and help them realize the value of each product, which is much easier to do when you better understand your product list.
+It's essential to educate your customers and help them realize the value of each product, which is much easier to do when you better understand your product list.

 3. Avoid Generic Presentations

 Use a customer interview to personalize your presentation.
 Talking to your buyers about their vehicle needs can help you understand their lifestyle.
-Learning about a customer goes a long way towards understanding their goals for a successful ownership experience.
+Learning about a customer goes a long way toward understanding their goals for a successful ownership experience.

 Customer interviews can be a standard process.
 Buyers receive a personal risk analysis and intelligent product recommendations based on an ever-growing list of key data points.
 Check out our FLITE® tablet menu for an example of how the interview process works.